-From $\Path$ (after a possible relabeling) define a vector of agents $(\age_1, \age_2, \ldots, \age_{n} \equiv \age_0)$ such that $\{\age_{k-1}, \age_{k}\} = \edg_{k -1 }$, $\age_1 \in \Wor$, and $\edg_1 \in \Imp(\matExch)$.
+From $\Path$ (after a possible relabeling) define a vector of agents $(\age_1, \age_2, \ldots, \age_{n} \equiv \age_0)$ such that $(\age_{k-1}, \age_{k}) = \edg_{k -1 }$, $\age_1 \in \Wor$, and $\edg_1 \in \Imp(\matExch)$.
 Because $\Path$ is alternating, every odd agent is a worker and every even agent is a firm.

-We first show that every agent in $\Path$ stands up in the \Exchange phase.
-To see this, suppose (toward a contradiction) that some worker $\age_k$ in $\Path$ does not stand up during the \Exchange phase.
-Then $\age_k$ makes a proposal during the \Propose phase to $\age_{k+1}$.
-Therefore, $\age_{k+2}$ makes a proposal during the \Propose phase.
-We can iterate this argument to show that every worker in $\Path$ makes a proposal during the \Propose phase.
+I first show that every agent in $\Path$ is active in the \Exchange stage.
+To see this, suppose (toward a contradiction) that some worker $\age_k$ in $\Path$ is not active during the \Exchange stage.
+Then $\age_k$ makes a proposal during the \Propose stage to $\age_{k+1}$.
+Therefore, $\age_{k+2}$ makes a proposal during the \Propose stage.
+I can iterate this argument to show that every worker in $\Path$ makes a proposal during the \Propose stage.
 Because $\Path$ is a blocking path, each firm in $\Path$ prefers her respective proposal to her $\matProp$-partner.
 Because $\age_{k-2}$ is rejected by $\age_{k-1}$, it necessarily follows that $\matProp(\age_k) = \age_{k-1}$.
-Therefore, $\age_k$ stands up in the \Exchange phase, a contradiction.
-Therefore, every agent in $\Path$ stands up during the \Propose phase.
+Therefore, $\age_k$ is active in the \Exchange stage, a contradiction.
+Therefore, every agent in $\Path$ is active during the \Exchange stage.